-Whenever possible, the CUPD public information officer and CUPD emergency management staff will assume the responsibility of sending initial emergency notifications in order to allow CUPD dispatch to focus on coordinating a safe and effective emergency response.
-However, because CUPD dispatch could be the first campus entity to confirm a significant emergency or dangerous situation, they may need to initiate emergency notifications in some circumstances.
+Whenever possible, the CUPD Public Information Officer and CUPD Emergency Management staff will assume the responsibility of sending initial emergency notifications in order to allow CUPD dispatch to focus on coordinating a safe and effective emergency response.
+However, because CUPD dispatch could be the first campus entity to confirm a significant emergency or dangerous situation, they may need to initiate emergency notifications in some circumstances, especially in after-hours situations.